"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “If they fall this way,” he continued, “they will suffocate the fire on the ground.
 Then your men can get above the house and shoot water down on the flames.
 But you can’t wait.”

-Apostolis quickly assessed the situation, and agreed.
+Apostolis did a split-second assessment of the situation and agreed.
 He shouted an order, and trucks hauling water took the scrubby hill on both sides of the endangered house.

 Two cars pulled up.